Growth of Sobolev norms in quasi integrable quantum systems: Introduction

 10pt

-We come to a description of the proof of the abstract result.
+We come now to a description of the proof of the abstract result {(namely Theorem \ref{main})}.
 The present paper is a direct continuation of the works \cite{BLMnr,BLMres,BLMgrowth,anarmonico}, and is based on the quantization of the proof of the classical Nekhoroshev theorem.
 Here in particular we develop an abstract version of the proof, which is based just on the use of the lattice of the joint spectrum of the actions.

-We recall that the idea of \cite{BLMnr,BLMres,BLMgrowth} is to proceed in two steps: first one looks for a family of unitary time dependent operators conjugating the original Hamiltonian \eqref{schro} to a Hamiltonian of the form
+Precisely, the proof consists of two steps: first one {uses the methods of normal form to construct iteratively} a family of unitary time-dependent operators conjugating the original Hamiltonian \eqref{schro} to a Hamiltonian of the form

-with $Z(t)$ which is a ``normal form'' operator and $R(t)$ a smoothing operator, which plays the role of a remainder.
-This was done in \cite{BLMres,BLMgrowth} for the Schr\"odinger operator on $\T^d$ by quantizing the classical normal form procedure.
-In \cite{BLMres,BLMgrowth}, the operator $Z(t)$ was the quantization of a symbol in normal form according to the standard definition of classical Hamiltonian perturbation theory.
-The second step of the proof {in \cite{BLMres,BLMgrowth}} consists in developing a quantum version of the geometric construction of Nekhoroshev theorem (see e.g. \cite{Nek1, Nek2,gio,GCB,nek_noi} for the classical construction) to show that $Z(t)$ has a block diagonal structure and furthermore the blocks are dyadic, so that for the dynamics of $H_0+Z(t)$ the Sobolev norms remain bounded forever.
-The addition of the remainder $R(t)$ is the responsible for the $\langle t\rangle^{\epsilon}$ estimate on the growth.
+with $Z(t)$ which is a ``normal form'' operator (see Definition \ref{def.nf} below) and $R(t)$ a smoothing operator, which plays the role of a remainder.
+This was done in \cite{BLMres,BLMgrowth} for the Schr\"odinger operator on $\T^d$ by quantizing the classical normal form procedure. {We remark that the use of pseudo-differential calculus is what allows in \cite{BLMres, BLMgrowth} to deal with unbounded perturbations.} The second step of the proof {in \cite{BLMres,BLMgrowth}} consists in {analyzing the structure of the normal form operator, namely in studying the way it couples different Fourier modes depending on the resonance relations fulfilled by the frequencies of the classical system.
+This is essentially a quantum version of the geometric construction of Nekhoroshev theorem (see e.g. \cite{Nek1, Nek2,GCB,nek_noi} for the classical construction).
+As a result we obtain that $Z(t)$ has a block diagonal structure with dyadic blocks}, so that for the dynamics of $H_0+Z(t)$ the Sobolev norms remain bounded forever.
+The addition of the remainder $R(t)$ is the responsible for the $\langle t\rangle^{\ep}$ estimate on the growth.

-To develop an abstract version of the above construction one has to develop several new tools.
-A nontrivial point consists in developing a Fourier expansion {and a notion of normal form} based {just} on the lattice of the joint spectrum.
-These are key steps of the proof, and {some } ideas are inspired by the methods developed in \cite{anarmonico}, while {some others are new}. {Moreover,} the geometric part of the proof is considerably more complicated here than in \cite{BLMres,BLMgrowth} because in the case of $\T^d$ the operator $H_0$ is the quantization of the function $ \sum_{j}\xi_j^2 $ which is explicitly known and furthermore is convex, while we deal here with an abstract steep Hamiltonian.